SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

   5. *F1 25*

      The UDP configuration must allow for UDP packets to reach any system on the network (aka broadcast mode).
+Unfortunately, Simulator Controller cannot be used on the same machine as *F1 25* at the time of this writing, because it is flagged by Javelin as cheating software.
+However, there are solutions to this problem.
+See the [special notes for *F1 25*](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#Special-notes-for-F1-25) for more information.

 If you have used the quick setup method of "Simulator Setup", the plugins may already have been installed, but activation is a manual step.